top of page

 Shinpi Karasu-Ryu Karate

-Our karate style is an arrangement of traditional concepts derived from, primarily, Shotokan Karate.
-However, it also draws heavily on Tai Chi body mechanics and an understanding of movement, throws, and joint locks informed by Couch-sensei's extensive study of aikido and jujutsu.
+Our karate style is an arrangement of traditional concepts derived from, primarily, Japanese and Okinawan karate arts.
+It also draws heavily on Tai Chi body mechanics and an understanding of movement, throws, and joint locks informed by Couch-sensei's extensive study of aikido and jujutsu.

 Traditional kata (forms) are the guidebook for the techniques we study.
-Although most martial arts schools mimic these movements, there is a general lack of understanding in how to study them properly to inform combat.
-They are powerful tools for real world combat, but if you don't know how to understand them, then you might as well be a monkey with the complete works of Shakespeare for all the good they will do you.
+Although most martial arts schools mimic these movements, there is a often a general lack of understanding in how to study them properly to inform combat.
 It may be hard to imagine how all of that shadowboxing can really help with street fighting -- I get that -- but I'd love the chance to explain in person.
 Stop by and ask some questions.
 You might find the traditional method compelling.
+These teaching methods have been in use for hundreds of years, and they were developed by people who were fighting for their lives.
+When understood in their original context, they are masterful teaching tools for learning real-world application.

 bottom of page